 If a student has not met the criteria of satisfactory progress at any point during the term the student will be placed on probation.
 A student is encouraged to meet with his or her instructor for counseling while on probation.
 A copy of the signed document will be given to the student, the program counselor (if applicable) and the Financial Aid Office and the original is filed in the student's file.
-If the student has not achieved satisfactory progress by the end of the probation term, he/she may be dismissed.
+If the student has not achieved satisfactory academic progress by the end of the probation term, he/she may be dismissed.

-Dismissal after three probations: The school reserves the right to dismiss students who have been on probation three times.
+Exceeding three probations: The school reserves the right to dismiss students who have exceeded three probations.

-Repeated terms: Financial aid programs do not typically pay for repeated terms
+Repeated terms: Financial aid programs do not typically pay for repeated terms.